twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### IMAGE PROJECTOR
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Projects one of the following immobile images in the area described for one hour.
+- **효과:** Projects one of the following immobile images in the area described for one hour.
 The image appears up to a close distance from the user (long distance if the cypher level is 4 or higher, very long distance if the cypher level is 6 or higher).
 Scenes include movement, sound, and smell.
 Roll a d100 to determine the image.
 01–20
 Terrifying creature of an unknown species, perhaps no longer alive in the world (10-foot [3 m] cube) 21–40